Apurv428/eduxpert/README.md

 nodemon app.js
 ```

-3. Open  [localhost:3000/] (localhost:3000/) in your browser to use LEVELUP!.
+3. Open  [localhost:3000/] (localhost:3000/) in your browser to use eduXpert.

 ## 🔮 Future Scope